-Below are some Family History Research FAQs – we hope these help you.
+Below are some Frequently Asked Questions on Family Tree Research – we hope these help you.

 Research will depend upon the survival and availability of records.
 Some records go back as early as the 1500s but most research gets back to the early 1800s or late 1700s.